chicio/chicio.github.io/_posts/2019-03-24-blender-tutorial-10-light-part-1.md

 ---

-In the [previous post of the series Blender tutorial](TODO) we talked about textures in Blender.
+In the [previous post of the series "Blender tutorial"](/2019/03/23/blender-tutorial-9-textures-part-2.html) we talked about textures in Blender.
 In this post we will explore lights in Blender.
 First of all we need to clarify one thing: lights in Blender are called lamps.
 So in all menus and option we will find that word to identify lights.
 To add a light to our scenes, just use the option Add -> Lamp and select one of the light type available.
 Let's add